 The primary scientific challenge addressed in the Surgical Robotics and Allied Technologies Area involves bridging the gap between diagnosis and therapy.
 This is accomplished by seamlessly blending expertise from robotics and bioengineering and developing platforms, enabling technologies, and components capable of treating various pathologies within the body.
 These solutions can be designed at different scales, enabling interventions in hard-to-reach areas, such as the cardiovascular system, respiratory apparatus, central nervous system, as well as abdominal cavities.
 The vision extends to treating chronic diseases and physical disabilities through a bio-mechatronic approach, forming an integral part of the broader perspective on targeted therapy.
 Moreover, the Area focuses on enhancing the training of healthcare professionals through advanced simulators.

-The Area is involved in theĀ REPAIR Lab, promoted by the National Institute for Insurance against Accidents at Work – INAIL Prosthetic Center in Budrio, Italy, and it has also promoted a Joint Lab for the training of healthcare operators in neonatal applications by mechatronic solutions.
+The Area hosts the Medical Microrobotics Lab which delves into the world of small-scale robotics by focusing on advancing non invasive medical treatment and advanced diagnosis.
+The Area is also involved in the REPAIR Lab, promoted by the National Institute for Insurance against Accidents at Work – INAIL Prosthetic Center in Budrio, Italy, and in a Joint Lab for the training of healthcare operators in neonatal applications by mechatronic solutions.

 More specifically, the Area is exploring the following research themes of the BioRobotics Institute: